In this post you’ll find simple tips to help you address toddler behavior issues with grace and love. Post may contain affiliate links.

 Your toddler’s behavior include emotions, but try to look past to what your child is trying to communicate to you.

 Check off critical household, social, and hygiene skills for your child so they’re prepared (not petrified) of growing up!

 In the aftermath of the Toothpaste Tantrum, we’ve fallen into a good rhythm.
 I communicate our boundaries, he tests them, and we deal with the consequences of his choices.

 Since being praised more often, he’s more confident and adventurous.

-Since being told “no” more often, he’s a happier child.
+Because he’s being told “no” more often, he’s a happier child.

-Since being given clearer boundaries, he’s learning to follow the rules.
+When given clearer boundaries, he’s learning to follow the rules.